hpssjellis/maker100-eco/README.md

 ## Seeedstudio XiaoEsp32s Currciulum

-# DRAFT NOT YET READY OR TESTED
+# THIS IS A DRAFT.
+MANY CHSANGES WILL OCCUR.
+THIS IS NOT YET READY OR TESTED!

 | Topic | Example Code| Video | Instructions |
 |:---|:---|:---|:---|